Comcast/plax/cmd/plaxrun/README.md

 # `Report Portal Plugin`

-A tool used for reporting test results.
-See the [Report Portal](https://reportportal.io/) for mor details.
+A tool that used for reporting test results.See the [Report Portal](https://reportportal.io/) for more details.

 To enable this plugin in plaxrun report add below  details in plaxrun.yaml file and follow the steps.